-In a previous lifetime (until about 3 years ago), I was a web development contractor as part of a small webdev-shop team of 3.
-Our focus was building MVPs for aspiring entrepreneurs, while guiding them through specifications, user-experience, product decisions and marketing (we called it "concept-to-launch").
+In a previous lifetime (until about 3 years ago), I was working at a software development firm as part of a small webdev-shop team of 3.
+Our focus was building MVPs for aspiring entrepreneurs, file guiding them through specifications, user-experience, product decisions and marketing (we called it “concept-to-launch”).
+When looking for a perfect software, try to go to Showcase IDX → for great help!

 (For the short summary, skip to the TL;DR below)